-We are committed to offering our pupils preventative education and ensure that they are aware of safeguarding risks, recognise when they are at risk and how and where to get help and support if they need it.
+We are committed to offering our learners preventative education to ensure that learners are aware of safeguarding risks, recognise when they are at risk and how and where to get help and support if they need it.
 They will be taught about healthy relationships online and offline, how to keep themselves and others safe, including online.
-To be effective, we recognise this will need to be tailored to the specific needs and vulnerabilities of individual children, including those who have been victims of abuse and children with special educational needs and disabilities.
+To be effective, we employ best practice principles to help create a safe classroom environment and to plan and teach effectively.
+The school recognises this will need to be tailored to the specific needs and vulnerabilities of individual children, including those who have been victims of abuse and children with special educational needs and disabilities.

-Our preventative education forms part of our whole school approach to prepare our pupils for life in modern Britain, encourages open debate about different points of view and beliefs and creates a culture of zero tolerance for sexism, misogyny/ misandry, disablism, racism, homophobia, biphobia and sexual violence and harassment.
-St Chad's CofE Nursery & Infant School's core values and standards, alongside the fundamental British Values, are upheld and demonstrated throughout all aspects of St Chad's CofE Nursery & Infant School.
-This is underpinned by St Chad's CofE Nursery & Infant School's behaviour policy, pastoral support system and our planned evidence-based relationships education/relationships and sex education and health education and reinforced throughout the whole curriculum.
+Our preventative education forms part of our whole school approach to prepare our learners for life in modern Britain, encourages open debate about different points of view and beliefs and creates a culture of zero tolerance for sexism, misogyny/misandry, disablism, racism, homophobia, biphobia and sexual violence and harassment.
+It is responsive to contextual, local and national data, issues and trends to ensure it is meeting the challenges that children/young people are facing.

+The school core values and standards, alongside the fundamental British Values, are upheld and demonstrated throughout all aspects of the school.
+This is underpinned by the school's behaviour policy, pastoral support system and our planned evidence-based relationships education/relationships and sex education and health education and reinforced throughout the whole curriculum.